ManuelLoaizaVasquez/example-repo/README.md

 # How to dual boot my Windows laptop with Linux using a pendrive

-1. Download a Linux ISO file
+1. Download a Linux ISO file.

 2. Download a program to write the ISO into a pendrive (https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/)

-3. Run the .exe and burn the ISO
+3. Run the .exe and burn the ISO.

 4. Open Disk Management, select the disk in which you are going to free space (1GB == 1024MB)

+  If you are using a Dell xps, open System configuration > boot > check Safe boot (minimal) and OS boot information.

+  Then, reboot and enter to the BIOS, change SATA operation to AHCI.

+  Finally, reboot to Windows and reset boot mode to normal.

 5. Plug the pendrive into the laptop and restart it.